jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def a_random_number():
         return random.randint(-10**1000000, 10**1000000)

   the terminal still shows green and it takes longer to run the tests.
-I change the range back to ``-10, 10``
+I change the range back to ``-10, 10`` to keep the tests fast

   .. code-block:: python
     :lineno-start: 6